l-liava-l/Collection.wiki.eng/Cluster's API.md

 * isNamespaceExists
 * isVarExists

-возвращают `true` если заданный параметр существует в кластере. return `true` if option exist in cluster
+return `true` if option exists in a cluster.

 ```js
 var obj = $C();